dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-01-01-toric_code-condmat.md

 hide_last_modified: true
 ---

 I remember fondly how amazed I was when I have learnt about Aristotelian "essence" of entities: a set of properties without which the entity loses its identity.
 Afterwards, studying entropy taught me, in the same spirit, that the amount of this "essence" might be quantified by the **information** contained in it.
 "Information" though was a mysterious concept to me, difficult to be connected to any physical notion of **matter** I could envision.
 Ugh, at that stage things seemed too *nebulous* to me.
-But then I have heard about quantum: I learnt that recently deriving "it from qubit" became a *concrete* research effort through study of "highly" entangled quantum many-body systems from the quantum information perspective.
+But then I have heard about the recent effort in quantum: deriving "it from qubit" became a *concrete* research direction through study of "highly" entangled quantum matter from the quantum information perspective.

 In this blogpost I would like to follow the "it from qubit" spirit and discuss concrete aspects of a 2D toric code model displaying some striking connections between quantum matter *and* information.
 Specifically we will study (somewhat confusing) properties of the toric code such as presence of the long-range entanglement (yet $$0$$ correlation length!) and discuss how it links to a wider class of so-called quantum spin liquids - models which recently came within reach of the experiments.
 I assume basic familiarity with the 2D toric code model (see e.g., my other blogpost giving a very short intro to it).
 In section <a href="long-range-entanglement">2</a> we will discuss what we mean by saying that toric code has "long-range entanglement" and provide a simple proof that this is indeed the case.
 In section <a href="long-range-entanglement-and-observables-correlations">3</a> how to reconcile long-range entangled property with the statement about its $$0$$ correlation length; in section <a href="quantum-spin-liquids">4</a> we will show how toric code fits within a wider class of models and how they might be experimentally realized.
 Stay tuned: I promise there are few cute ideas along the way!